 Mamadou, 11, and Awa, 9, are among hundreds of Oakland schoolchildren adjusting to new routines, new people and more complicated ways of getting to school each morning after the June closure of four elementary schools: Lakeview, Marshall, Maxwell Park and Santa Fe.
 (Lazear, a fifth school that faced closure, remained open after all, but as an independently run charter school.)

 The closure decision was enormously controversial, and Lakeview, in Oakland's Grand Lake neighborhood, became the epicenter of opposition to the district's plan.
 Last fall, parents, teachers, students and other supporters in neon yellow "Save Lakeview" shirts came en masse to school board meetings.
 This summer, a smaller group staged a sit-in at the elementary school for more than two weeks.
-Opponents still are questioning whether the disruption was necessary, and if the
+Opponents still are questioning whether the disruption was necessary, and if the closures will ultimately save the school district much money.
+The most recent savings estimate amounts to about $2 million per year, though it doesn't appear to account for state revenue that will be lost as a result of Lazear's charter school conversion.

 The change that activists have fought so hard to stop became real on Monday with the start of school.
 But at Burckhalter, which took the largest group of Lakeview children and teachers, people seemed to be taking the moment in stride -- even as the school swelled in size, doubling its teaching staff.